-- Work Skills like Customer Service, Meetings, Telephone Tips, Teamwork, Work Ethic are included at the Work Skills page of the Daily PlanIt Sticky Wiki, as well as lots of links to assess skills.
+- Work Skills like Customer Service, Meetings, Telephone Tips, Teamwork, and Work Ethic are included at the Work Skills page of the The Daily PlanIt Development Center, as well as lots of links to assess skills.

 This week, I will choose one work skill to improve, and set a goal for developing it.

 Websites to Develop Work Skills

 - GCF Global – free online learning on computers, reading, math & more

 - Organize Your Skills at the Georgia Department of Labor has more information about skills.

 - Smart Skills – lots of places for online learning

 This is one of the weekly activities for a Year of Personal Development.

 […] list your top five personal qualities (or character traits-pdf), skills and […]